Is Ketamine Treatment Covered By Medicaid In New York? NYRx Guide

 • Mandatory Monitoring: All covered treatments must occur in a REMS-certified (Risk Evaluation and Mitigation Strategy) clinic for safety monitoring.

-Understanding the Difference Between Spravato and IV Ketamine
+What Is The Difference Between Spravato and IV Ketamine

 The primary reason Medicaid covers one form of ketamine and not the other comes down to FDA approval.
 Spravato, which is a brand-name esketamine nasal spray, has FDA approval specifically for treatment-resistant depression and major depressive disorder with suicidal ideation.
 Because it has this regulatory stamp, New York Medicaid includes it in its formulary.